 In today's highly competitive markets, adopting a Business Intelligence (BI) solution has become essential for businesses aiming to enhance efficiency, flexibility, and proactivity in their decision-making processes.
 Many entrepreneurs now acknowledge the growing importance of integrating IT solutions to support decision-making and leverage BI tools effectively.
-According to (Longvist, Pirttimaki, & Karjaluoto, 2006), BI tools offer several advantages for businesses, including enhanced user interaction, easier access to information, cost reduction, adaptability to the company's specific needs, and support in the decision-making process.
-Furthermore, (Guarda, Santos, Pinto, Augusto, & Silva, 2012) highlight that BI connects different systems and users who require access to information, creating an environment where authorized personnel can utilize the data necessary for daily operations, thus allowing organizations to evaluate business performance from various viewpoints.
-While large organizations have traditionally led in the development and implementation of BI solutions, the rise of globalization, increased competition, and growing information needs have driven small and medium-sized enterprises (SMEs) to consider adopting BI tools (Wong K., 2005).
-These software solutions allow smaller businesses to compete with larger counterparts, enhance their market presence, or uncover insights and patterns that might otherwise remain hidden (Guarda, Santos, Pinto, Augusto, & Silva, 2012).
+According to Lonqvist et al., (2006) BI tools offer several advantages for businesses, including enhanced user interaction, easier access to information, cost reduction, adaptability to the company's specific needs, and support in the decisionmaking process.
+Furthermore, Guarda et al., (2012) highlight that BI connects different systems and users who require access to information, creating an environment where authorized personnel can utilize the data necessary for daily operations, thus allowing organizations to evaluate business performance from various viewpoints.
+While large organizations have traditionally led in the development and implementation of BI solutions, the rise of globalization, increased competition, and growing information needs have driven small and medium-sized enterprises (SMEs) to consider adopting BI tools (Wong, 2005).
+These software solutions allow smaller businesses to compete with larger counterparts, enhance their market presence, or uncover insights and patterns that might otherwise remain hidden.
+(Guarda, Santos, Pinto, Augusto, & Silva, 2012).
 (Olszak, 2016) conducted a study on SME owners and directors, who emphasized the importance of using technology to analyze large data sets for SMEs.
 This study aimed to explore the factors that influence the adoption of business intelligence systems among SMEs in Sri Lanka.